 - .
 Meet with your surgical team before surgery to discuss: - How your symptoms might interfere with or be impacted by surgery. - Sticking to your PD medication schedule as much as possible. - Anesthesia options (see page 20). - Medications to avoid.
 For safe alternative see page 32. - 2.
 Encourage your surgical team to consult with your Parkinson's doctor. - 3.
 Confirm your exact medications are available in the hospital pharmacy.
 If not, ask to supply your own medications in their original bottles. - 4.
 Continue your PD medications up to your surgery whenever possible (see page 22).
 Ask to schedule surgery early in the morning to minimize gaps in your medication schedule. - 5.
 Ask if you can restart your PD medications directly after surgery in the recovery room even before you are allowed to eat.
-Explain that getting back on your regular medication routine will help manage your PD symptoms and reduce recovery time. - 6.
-Get moving as soon as possible.
-Let your rehabilitation team know you have Parkinson's so they can consider your PD symptoms in the treatment plan.
+Explain that getting back on your regular medication routine will help manage your PD symptoms and reduce recovery time. - b.
+Plan to get moving as soon as possible.
+Let your rehabilitation team know you have PD so they can consider your symptoms in the treatment plan. - 7.
+Take care of your body in the days leading up to surgery.
+Prioritize sleep, eat healthy foods and drink plenty of fluids.
+Follow any instructions about when to stop eating or drinking before surgery.